canalyse/CANalyse-2.0/README.md

 - ⚡ Fun fact: I'm Brewing ✨

 ### Disclaimer :warning:  !
-CANalyse is a software tool that analyzes the vehicle internal networks, which is made available for research purposes only.
-The users of this tool are responsible for making sure that they are compliant with their local laws and that they have proper permission from the network owners.
+CANalyse is a software tool that analyzes the vehicle's internal networks, which is made available for research purposes only.
+The users of this tool are solely responsible for making sure that they are doing their due diligence and not violating any laws and that they have proper permission from the stakeholders.

 ### Technicals